A Star Is Born (2018 film): Pre-production

 Previous remakes of the original 1937 film included the 1954 musical and 1976 rock musical.
 Furthermore, the Bollywood romance film Aashiqui 2 (2013) was inspired by A Star Is Born but was not a remake.
 Development of a new adaptation dated as far back as the late 1990s with Will Smith the intended lead player.
 However, Smith's participation was nixed by his decision to star in Ali.
-In 2000, Jamie Foxx and Oliver Stone were rumoured to be seriously interested in remaking the movie, with Foxx first seeking out R&B singer Aaliyah and then rising actor Paul Walker for the leading duo roles.
+In 2000, Jamie Foxx and Oliver Stone were rumored to be seriously interested in remaking the film, with Foxx first seeking out R&B singer Aaliyah and then rising actor Paul Walker for the leading duo roles.
 Lauryn Hill and Mariah Carey were also sought for the lead roles, and Alicia Keys turned down an offer to play the female lead in the film.
 Plans for the adaptation were shelved for several years.

 In January 2011, it was announced that Clint Eastwood was in talks to direct Beyoncé in a third American remake of the film A Star Is Born (1937), with Bradley Cooper playing the male lead.
 However, the project was delayed on account of Beyoncé's pregnancy.
 In April 2012, writer Will Fetters told Collider that the script was inspired by Kurt Cobain.